SumoLogic/sumologic-documentation/docs/integrations/webhooks/sendgrid.md

 <img src={useBaseUrl('img/integrations/webhooks/sendGrid-logo.png')} alt="Thumbnail icon" width="50"/>

 SendGrid is a cloud-based email delivery and management platform that helps businesses send transactional and marketing emails reliably and efficiently.
-A webhook available in the SendGrid can forward events related to email actions from SendGrid platform to the Sumo Logic HTTP endpoint.
+You can use a webhook in the SendGrid platform to forward email actions related events to the Sumo Logic HTTP endpoint.
 Using these logs, you can monitor recipient engagement, track email delivery status, and respond to events like opens, clicks, bounces, unsubscribes, and spam reports in Sumo Logic.
 For more details, refer to the [SendGrid Documentation](https://docs.sendgrid.com/).

 ## Event types